-- within 6 months of the event you want to complain about; but no longer than 12 months after the event or - within 6 months of finding out that you have a reason to complain How to make a complaint: - You can complain in person, by phone, or in writing.
+• within 6 months of the event you want to complain about; but no longer than 12 months after the event or

-Feedback, Concerns, Comments and Complaints Procedure Information for Patients v5 - March 24
+• within 6 months of finding out that you have a reason to complain How to make a complaint: Feedback, Concerns, Comments and Complaints Procedure Information for Patients v6 - May 25

-- If you can, first talk to a member of staff involved with your care.
-We will try to sort out the complaint on the spot. - If you are unable to talk to the member of staff involved with your care, ask to speak to the practice manager or one of the GP Partners. - If you do not want to complain to anyone in the practice, you can contact the SPSO or the Patient Advice and Support Service (see under Contacts) for advice. - When making your complaint, please give: - your full name and address (and the patient's name if you are acting on behalf of someone else); as much helpful information as possible about what happened, where it happened and when, and what you would like to have done about it; your preferred method of communication; and consent from the patient, if you are making the complaint on behalf of the patient.
+• If you can, first talk to a member of staff involved with your care.
+We will try to sort out the complaint on the spot.

+• If you are unable to talk to the member of staff involved with your care, put your complaint in writing for the attention of the Practice Manager.

+• If you do not want to complain to anyone in the practice, you can contact the SPSO or the Patient Advice and Support Service (see under Contacts) for advice.

+• When making your complaint, please give:

+- your full name and address (and the patient's name if you are acting on behalf of someone else); - as much helpful information as possible about what happened, where it happened and when, and what you would like to have done about it; - your preferred method of communication; and - consent from the patient, if you are making the complaint on behalf of the patient.